The Adventure of the Christmas Pudding: The Dream

 Poirot is summoned by letter to the home of reclusive and eccentric millionaire Benedict Farley.
 He is shown into the office of Farley's personal secretary, Hugo Cornworthy, but finds the millionaire himself alone in the darkened room.
 Poirot is made to sit in the light of a bright desk lamp and he is unimpressed with the man, dressed in an old patchwork dressing gown and wearing thick glasses, feeling that the scene is stagy and the man a charlatan who does not possess the strength of character that he would expect from such a rich and powerful person.
 Farley tells him that he is troubled by a nightly dream in which he is seated at his desk in the next room and at exactly 3.28 p.m., he takes out the revolver he keeps in his desk drawer and shoots himself.
 Various doctors have been unable to explain this to him, and he has now turned to the famous detective.
 Poirot wonders if he has enemies who would want to kill him, but Farley knows of no one.
 Poirot asks to see the room where the dream is set, but Farley refuses and Poirot therefore takes his leave.
 Before he goes Farley asks him for the letter he sent him to be returned, and Poirot hands it over but then realises he handed over the wrong one and Farley did not notice.
 The correct letter is exchanged.

 A week later, an acquaintance, Dr Stillingfleet, phones Poirot and tells him that Farley has shot himself.
 Poirot goes to the house and meets the doctor, a police inspector, the dead man's second wife, his daughter from his first marriage, Joanna, and Hugo Cornworthy in whose office Poirot had had his meeting with Farley.
 Poirot tells them all of the reason for the previous visit.
 There is surprise on the part of some members of the party, but Mrs Farley was told by her husband of the dreams, and she confirms that he kept a revolver in his desk drawer.
 Her husband seems to have killed himself in precisely the way and at the time the dream foretold.
 Two visitors were outside his room waiting to see him.
 Farley spoke to them briefly to tell them he would not be long and then went inside his room.
 After a considerable period of time, Cornworthy went in and found the dead body.
 No one could enter the room in the interim.
-There is a window with no climbable ledge and opposite the window is a blank wall.
+There is a window with no climbable ledge, facing a blank wall.